 Class Charlie fire in the transmitter room electrical panel.
 Away fire party from repair locker forward.
 Set condition ZEBRA throughout the ship, this is not a drill.

 Or something like that.
 If you were driving around Albany, NY this afternoon and noticed WDCD-FM was off the air, this is the reason why.

 A little after noon time, the 480-volt main distribution panel at WDCD AM/FM caught fire, taking the FM station off the air.

 According to this clock, it happened at 12:19 pm, when there was a loud bang and the lights in the studio flickered several times, followed by the building fire alarm going off.
 Thankfully, a quick response by the station staff and the Town of Colonie fire department limited the damage to the interior of the distribution panel.
 Other than the dry chemical fire extinguisher residue all over the place, the building is none the worse for wear.

-So, we spent the late afternoon vacuuming the NextGen computers and UPS out, wiping down the equipment and making sure to clean out the power supplies and other nooks and crannies.
-Then, we powered everything back up, one at a time and to our pleasant surprise, all came back up without error.
-Total off air time for the FM station was about 6 hours.
+So, we spent the late afternoon vacuuming the NextGen computers and UPS out, wiping down the equipment, and making sure to clean out the power supplies and other nooks and crannies.
+Then, we powered everything back up, one at a time, and to our pleasant surprise, all came back up without error.
+The total off-air time for the FM station was about 6 hours.

 Just as the flood waters were rising and people in Vermont were struggling to escape their homes with merely the clothing on their backs:

 …when I checked the CBS Evening News moments later, I watched in astonishment as the head of the National Hurricane Center, with a sweep of his hand toward Vermont, declared that the danger had passed.
 The storm was over, and overblown.
 The national media, focused on New York City, missed where Irene hit hardest.
 Vermont simply didn’t exist.